The other day, I shared about how I almost let BS Rules keep me from some of the highlights of my life.

-1. I signed up for an annual account to save some money and to make a commitment to do this for the rest of the year.
-There is a monthly option, too.
+1. I signed up for the coaching program option so I'd have a commitment for the rest of the year.

 2. I spent about 20 minutes going through the different categories of books and favoriting those that looked interesting to me.
 That way, each day, I can just go there and choose one to “read” without having to think too hard.

 Update: This is NOT necessary.
 I'm learning about all kinds of books from the Notes themselves that I want to soak up.
 The pdfs have all kinds of recommendations to other books to listen to.
 All are included in the membership.

 3. I started listening.
 You can mark the books as complete when you're done so you have a growing list of books that you have yet to listen to.

 4. After listening to the book summary, each day, I open the accompanying pdf from the PREVIOUS day and skim it to make sure I understood everything fully and didn't zone out.
 This gives me a different modality of learning, as well, which I like.
 And it deepens the material as we know there's a “forgetting period” after we learn something if it isn't touched again.

 If I see that a bunch of you are interested in this (based on who signs up), I may create a FB account or a blog post series or a daily “here's what I *read* today” or something fun. 🙂

 Q: “I listen to podcasts and they are free.
 How is this different?”

 A: I think about all of the effort and research and smarts that goes into writing a book versus how anyone can pick up a mic and just start talking.
 About anything in their heads.

 Me?
 I'd rather focus on getting the solid stuff.
 Sure, I listen to an occasional podcast.
 Books are where it's at for this girl.
 I consider listening to most podcasts to be a colossal waste of my time.
 So when I do listen, it's mostly for fun.